-Form
+Complaint Form

-Please complete and return to: Headteacher / Governance Professional (delete as appropriate) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to: Headteacher/Governance Professional (delete as appropriate) who will acknowledge receipt and explain what action will be taken.

 Your Name:

 Pupil's Name (if relevant):

 Your relationship to the Pupil (if relevant):

 Address:

 Postcode:

 Daytime telephone number:

 Evening telephone number:

 Email address:

+- 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-Please give details of your complaint, including whether you have spoken to anybody at
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 the school about it.

 What actions do you feel might resolve the problem at this stage?

+what actions do you reel might resolve the problem at this stage:

 Are you attaching any paperwork?
 If so, please give details.

+, and for account of the form

 Signature:

+o.g. interior

 Date:

+Please note that a copy of the written complaint may be provided to the person(s) you are complaining about in order for them to be able

+to provide a full response.
+If you do not wish for the full written complaint to be provided to them you must indicate this in your complaint

+and state your reasons why this information should not be shared.
+In this case, an agreed summary of the complaint will then be provided

+to the person(s) you are complaining about in order for them to respond.

 Official Use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Action taken:

 Date: